-- The Company has been notified with the estimated tax amount from Tax Authority Dokki. - The Company has filed a Law suit under No. 25/2014, and it is still under the review of the Egyptian Council of Sate.. - The Company has paid monthly payments under the due tax, until a final decision to be issued. - The Company has requested an appeal for review to the Tax disputes committee, to settle the dispute between the Company and the Tax Authority and the session has not yet determined.
+- The Company has been notified with the estimated tax amount from Tax Authority Dokki. - The Company has filed a Law suit under No. 25/2014, and it is still under the review of the Egyptian Council of Sate.. - The Company has paid monthly payments under the due tax, until a final decision to be issued. - The Company has requested an appeal for review to the Tax disputes committee, to settle the dispute between the Company and the Tax Authority and the session has not been determined yet.

-- The Company has been notified with the estimated tax amount from Tax Authority Dokki. - The Company has filed a Law suit under No. 25/2014, and it is still under the review of the Egyptian Council of Sate.. - The Company has requested an appeal for review to the Tax disputes committee, to settle the dispute between the Company and the Tax Authority.
+- The Company has been notified with the estimated tax amount from Tax Authority Dokki. - The Company has filed a Law suit under No. 25/2014, and it is still under the review of the Egyptian Council of Sate.. - The Company has requested an appeal for review to the Tax disputes committee, to settle the dispute between the Company and the Tax Authority and the session has not been determined yet.